LMSinjorgo/q-RCCD_algorithm/README.md

 $$\min  f(x)$$

 $$\text{subject to: } a'x = b, \text{ } l \leq x \leq u,$$
-where $f$ is differentiable, possibly non-convex, function.
+where $f$ is a differentiable, possibly non-convex, function.
 In each iteration, we randomly choose $q$ coordinates of $x$ (uniform probability).
-Then, based on a convex approximation of $f$, we solve a easy quadratic programme on the selected variables, and update $x$ accordingly.
+Then, based on a convex approximation of $f$, we solve a simple quadratic programme on the selected variables, and update $x$ accordingly.

 More details and a convergence analysis are provided in our paper.